Quansight-Labs/quansight-labs-site/posts/2020/12/jupyterlab-winter-theme.md

 .. type: text
 -->

-JupyterLab 3.0 is about to be release/ has been released, it provides many improvements to the extension system and, in particular, theming.
+JupyterLab 3.0 is about to be release (??? has just been released) and provides many improvements to the extension system.
+Theming is a way to extend JupyterLab and benefits from those improvements.

 While theming is often disregarded as purely cosmetic endeavour it can greatly improve software.
 Theming can be great help for accessibility, and even the